 - 24 hours for multiple dives over a few days (seen on most liveaboard websites I looked at)

 After our six dives on the two-day liveaboard, my dive computer removed the no-fly warning around noon on the third day.
 I’m very conservative when it comes to diving, and an extra day in the region is always fun, so I’ve always planned a three-day weekend to Cairns.
 But I’ve met divers who fly the next morning, approximately 18 hours after their last dive.
 Most dives on the Great Barrier Reef are shallow.
 But it’s a big bet to play with the limits.
 You can also choose to snorkel instead of diving on your last day on the liveaboard.

 With flights leaving Cairns early (before 6 am!), you can fully enjoy your last day and go straight back to work in the morning!

-4. Spend One Day around Cairns not diving the Great Barrier Reef
+8. How to spend one day around Cairns not diving the Great Barrier Reef

 - Day trip snorkelling: if you haven’t had enough of the reef, there are fantastic opportunities for snorkelling too!